alanwatsonforster/glass/glass/map.md

 # Maps

-This document discusses the origin, design choices, and implementation of the map in APXO.
+This document discusses the origin, design choices, and implementation of the map in Glass.

 The terms “map sheet” or just “sheet” are used to refer to the individual map sheets and “map” to refer to the whole space defined by the particular selection and arrangement of map sheets.